jonatns/oyl-sdk/README.md

 To parse Inscriptions from an Address using bcoin - Transactions (see https://bcoin.io/api-docs/index.html?shell--cli#get-tx-by-address):

-You need to consider, if the inscription has been spent after minting (reveal tx).
+You need to consider, if the inscription has been spent or not after minting (reveal tx).
+If it has not been spent:

 - First, getunspentOutputs on the address
 - For each utxo, get parse input & output scripts for inscription ('getrawtransaction', 'decoderawtransaction'):